hugonin/monsters-rolodex-v2/README.md

 ## Available Scripts

+Start the json server

+### `json-server --watch ./data/db.json`
+The resources are located at [http://localhost:3000/monsters](http://localhost:3000/monsters)

-In the project directory, you can run:
+Then n the project directory, you can run:

-### `npm start`
+### `npm run start`

-Runs the app in the development mode.\
+Runs the app in the development mode at another port.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.